ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

     implementation which will be run for each step, and performs any necessary configuration for those implementations.
 An example specification is expandable above.
   - The EasyLink :ref:`pipeline_schema` defines the universe of pipelines that can be constructed using EasyLink, including steps, inputs and outputs, and operators, as described above.
-All pipelines must adhere to the pipeline schema!
+All pipelines must adhere to the pipeline schema and implement all its steps!

 Top-level steps
 ^^^^^^^^^^^^^^^